ivanproskuryakov/ivanproskuryakov.github.io/_posts/publications/2015-1-15-AngularJS-app-architecture.md

     |-- styles.css
  {% endhighlight %}

 **A**.
-Development and production environments restricted by having different directory indexes.
+Development and production environments are restricted with different directory index files.
-On local machine our virtual host points to index_dev.html, on production - index.html.
+On the local machine virtual host points to the index_dev.html, on production to index.html file.

 **B**.
 [RequireJS](http://requirejs.org/) for dynamic(lazy) javascript module loading.
-For development app uses app/main.js as main [RequireJS](http://requirejs.org/) file:
+During development requireJS points to **/app/main.js**
  {% highlight html %}
  <script data-main="/app/main" src="/bower_components/requirejs/require.js"></script>
  {% endhighlight %}
-and minified build/main.js for running on production environments:
+On production environment it bind with **/build/main**
  {% highlight html %}
  <script data-main="/build/main" src="/bower_components/requirejs/require.js"></script>
  {% endhighlight %}

-All of application JavaScript files, dependencies and vendors are defined in **main.js** using [RequireJS](http://requirejs.org/) library and ADM(Asynchronous Module Definition) pattern.
+All of application JavaScript files, dependencies and vendors are defined in **main.js** with ADM(Asynchronous Module Definition) pattern.

-> Why AMD pattern is so nice, described on [requirejs.org](requirejs.org) -> [Why AMD?](http://requirejs.org/docs/whyamd.html) page.
+> Advantages of the AMD pattern are described on [requirejs.org](requirejs.org) -> [Why AMD?](http://requirejs.org/docs/whyamd.html) page.

 **C.**
-Main.js file is the main require.js and application configuration file, in it we define vendors dependencies and modules of AngularJS application
+Main.js file is the main configuration file, with paths to vendors, dependencies and modules used in the app

  {% highlight JavaScript %}
 require.config({